(Note: Meeting minutes are always one month behind. Only approved minutes are published)

 - Election of Chair and Vice-Chair for 2014 – Action Required

 The District’s By-Laws require the election of a Chair and Vice-Chair in January or February each year.
+The item was postponed for action at the January meeting.

 - Director’s Report